 As a result, KfW does not only aim to take responsibility in its business mission but also in its social activities globally, nationally and locally.
 In this process, the Bank's prominence and expertise as well as its experience in selected partnerships should be capitalised on.

 To strengthen this impact, in 2013 KfW created the KfW Stiftung (Foundation).
-The KfW Stiftung aims to assure, sustain and publicise KfW's social activities independently of the Bank's earnings performance.
+KfW Stiftung aims to assure, sustain and publicise KfW's social activities independently of the bank's earnings performance.

 To enhance Germany's standing as a technological nation, KfW is supporting innovative business start-ups by strengthening their equity capital.
 KfW's equity finance products target technology companies at various stages of their development.
 At the very early stage, which is known as the seed phase, KfW has since 2005 been involved in High-Tech Gruenderfonds (HTGF), Germany's largest and most active early-stage financier.
 KfW is the largest investor in HTGF after the Federal Government:

 Innovative technology companies in Germany have had better access to growth capital since 2018 with the new KfW subsidiary KfW Capital.
-With the support of the Federal ERP Special Fund, KfW Capital supports German and European venture capital funds and substantially increases KfW's existing volume of equity financing.
+With the support of the Federal ERP Special Fund, KfW Capital supports German and European venture capital funds and substantially increases the volume of KfW's equity financing.